-The Educational Administration and Leadership graduate sixth-year program develops leaders for Minnesota's schools.
-The program provides coursework leading to eligibility for an administrative licensure.
+The Educational Administration and Leadership graduate sixth-year certificate develops leaders for Minnesota's schools.
+The certificate provides coursework leading to eligibility for an administrative licensure.
 Specific coursework for each administrative licensure is determined through a pre-assessment of Minnesota Licensure Competencies during a student's first semester enrollment in EDAD 601, Introduction to Education.
 During the course, SCSU faculty will review a student's academic and professional credentials and provide a list of courses needed to complete licensure requirements.
 Students may pursue multiple licenses at one time.
 We have "packaged" the licensure tracks into graduate certificate programs so students can be admitted to SCSU and are eligible for financial aid.

 Upon completion of the program, a graduate will be eligible to apply for specific Minnesota administrative licensure.